-The Campus Times provides undergraduates opportunities to gain journalism, digital media, and design experience while covering issues relevant to the University of Rochester community.
+The Campus Times provides undergraduates opportunities to gain journalism, digital media, and design experience while covering issues relevant to the UR community.

-Students can write, photograph, copyedit, draw, design, and help manage campustimes.org.
+Students can write, take photos, make videos, copyedit, draw, design, and help manage campustimes.org.
 No prior experience is necessary and no long-term commitment is required.

-Many students find the experience of working on the CT provides them with valuable skills, and helpful in securing future employment in mass media after graduation.
+Many students find the experience of working on the CT provides them with valuable skills helpful to securing future employment in mass media after graduation.

-Copy editors look for spelling, grammatical, and factual errors in articles that are to be published in the Campus Times.
-Many students are introduced to the CT‘s writing process through copy editing, and provides good experience for those interested in applying for editor positions in the future.
+Copy editors check articles for spelling, grammatical, and factual errors before they’re published.
+Many students are introduced to the CT‘s writing process through copy editing, and it provides good experience for those interested in applying for editor positions in the future.

-Most copyediting takes places on Wednesday nights before each print issue is published.
-If you’d like to help, stop by the CT‘s office after 7 p.m.
+Most copyediting takes places on Sundays before each issue is published.
+If you’d like to help, email our Copy Chief at email@example.com.

-Photographers not on staff are credited in the Campus Times as contributing photographers.
-As with articles, a student will be credited as a contributing photographer until they submit an application and meet a contribution quota.
-To start taking photos, contact the photo editor at email@example.com.
+Photographers can have their work featured in our articles, and a student will be credited first as a contributing photographer, and then as a member of our Photo Staff once they meet a contribution quota.
+To start taking photos, contact email@example.com.

-The Campus Times also employs illustrators whose work appears in the print edition and on campustimes.org.
+CT also has illustrators whose work appears with articles in print and online.
 Graphic designers can also assist the presentation editors in creating graphics that complement articles in print and online.
-To contribute, contact the Editor-in-Chief at firstname.lastname@example.org.
+For illustrations, contact email@example.com.
+For graphic design, contact firstname.lastname@example.org.